chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 writeln('M98 P1234 (call subroutine 1234)');
 ```

-In the code this renders to:
+In the G-code this renders to:

 ```G-code
 (Go to safe position before tool change)